-The Government's decision to assume the medical treatment costs for both Saudi citizens and expatriates has helped in reducing Covid-19 impact.
-During the lockdown, the insurer saw a decline in medical reported claims (majorly elective and non-chronic treatment claims) which resulted in a drop in claims experience.
-However, subsequent to the lifting of lockdown since June 21, 2020, the insurer is experiencing a surge in claims which is in line with the expectations of the insurer's management.
-The insurer's management has duly considered the impact of surge in claims in the current estimate of future contractual cashflows of the insurance contracts in force as of December 31, 2020, for its liability adequacy test.
-It is expected that most of the deferred services have been availed as at the valuation date and therefore the insurer has not set aside any additional provision for further deferral of medical claims.
+The Government's decision to assume the medical treatment costs for both Saudi citizens and expatriates has helped in reducing the COVID-19 impact.
+During the lockdown, the insurer saw a decline in medical reported claims (majorly elective and non-chronic treatment claims), which resulted in a drop in claims experience.
+However, after the lifting of lockdown since June 21, 2020, the insurer is experiencing a surge in claims, which is in line with the expectations of the insurer's management.
+The insurer's management has duly considered the impact of the surge, in claims of the current estimate of future contractual cash flows of the insurance contracts in force as of December 31, 2020, for its liability adequacy test.
+It is expected that most of the deferred services have been availed as of the valuation date, and therefore, the insurer has not set aside any additional provision for further deferral of medical claims.